How to Send Cheers

 1. Via Teams

-If you or one of your administrators have set up the TINYpulse app in your account, you can send Cheers in Teams.
-All you need to do is go to the TINYpulse bot in your Chat message history and type in "send cheers".
+If you or one of your administrators have set up the Limeade Listening app in your account, you can send Cheers in Teams.
+All you need to do is go to the Limeade Listening bot in your Chat message history and type in "send cheers".

 After you have sent the message to the bot, it will respond with a message that will allow you to send a Cheers to any email address that you type into the To spot.
 If your organization has Value Tags set up, select one or more Value Tag to add to the Cheers.